James Clark (programmer)

-James Clark (born 23 February 1964) is a software engineer and creator of various open-source software including groff, expat and several XML specifications.
+James Clark (born 23 February 1964) is a British software engineer and creator of various open-source software including groff, expat and several XML specifications.

 Education and early life

 Clark was born in London and educated at Charterhouse School and Merton College, Oxford where he studied Mathematics and Philosophy.

 Career

 Clark has lived in Bangkok, Thailand since 1995, and is permanent Thai resident.
 He owns a company called Thai Open Source Software Center, which provides him a legal framework for his open-source activities.
 Clark is the author and creator of groff, as well as an XML editing mode for GNU Emacs.

 Work on XML

 Clark served as technical lead of the working group that developed XML—notably contributing the self-closing, empty element tag syntax, and the name XML.
 His contributions to XML are cited in dozens of books on the subject.
 Clark is the author or co-author of a number of influential specifications and implementations, including: